yuzzfeng/hugo-theme-console/content/news/2024_DAAD_PPP/index.md

 date = "2024-12-12"
 +++

-Funding: Programmes for Project-Related Personal Exchange (PPP) with Scotland

-A real-world data-driven simulator for interaction-aware autonomous driving benchmarking
+A real-world data-driven simulator for interaction-aware autonomous driving benchmarking, funded by DAAD Programmes for Project-Related Personal Exchange (PPP) with Scotland.

 <!--more-->